 New-BurntToastNotification -Text 'Cookies are done' -SnoozeAndDismiss -Sound SMS

-If you are anything like me, staying on task can be a challenge.
-I’ve found that working in 25-minute increments followed by a five-minute break helps me get more done and ensures that I take adequate breaks.
-Turns out this approach is called the Pomodoro Technique.
-Let’s create a Pomodoro Timer with PowerShell that displays a toast notification upon completion.
+If you are anything like me, staying on task is challenging.
+I’ve found that working in 25-minute increments followed by five-minute breaks helps me get more done and ensures that I take adequate breaks.
+This approach is called the Pomodoro Technique.
+And sure enough, we can create a Pomodoro timer with PowerShell that displays a toast notification upon completion.

 Define the function in the active PowerShell console.